 1/4 cup sugar

 1 teaspoon lemon juice

 Preheat oven to 350 degrees F.

-1) In a sauce pan over medium heat, bring blueberries, sugar, and water to a boil.
+1) In a sauce pan over medium heat bring blueberries, sugar, and water to a boil.
 Lower heat and simmer for about 3 minutes.
-In a small bowl, blend cornstarch and water.
-Add to pan, stir until thickened.
+In a small bowl blend cornstarch and water.
+Add cornstarch mixture to pan, stir until thickened.
 Let cool.

 2) In a food processor add flour, sugar, butter, and lemon zest.
 Pulse until it resembles coarse crumbs.
 Reserve 1/2 cup; pour remaining into a large bowl.
 Stir in baking powder, baking soda, and salt.
 Stir to combine.
 If you don't have a food processor, a pastry blender works great.